portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.4_en.md

 + You have to generate the certificate files by yourself if you have not purchased trusted certificates from a trusted third-party certificate provider(for example, versign, thawte, digicert).
 Please download the certificate file tool from [PortSIP website](https://www.portsip.com/downloads/apps/PortCertMaker.exe) (or run *PortCertMaker.exe* in the installation path of PBX), enter your "**PBX Web domain**" which you entered in the step 1 of "**Setup Wizard**".
 Once clicked “**Generate**” button, certificate files will be generated automatically.

-+ The certificates include three files (assume your SIP domain is portsip.io): domain_key_mypbx.com.pem domain_cert_mypbx.com.pem root_cert_mypbx.com.pem
++ The certificates include three files (assume your "Web Domain" is mypbx.com): domain_key_mypbx.com.pem

+  domain_cert_mypbx.com.pem

+  root_cert_mypbx.com.pem

 + Rename **domain_key_mypbx.com.pem** to **portsip.key**, rename **domain_cert_mypbx.com.pem** to **portsip.crt**